reubenwbetts/BYC-VERB-JUCE/README.md

 A JUCE Plugin showcasing a reverb algorithim developed for my DSP class in university.
 Originally implemeented on an STM32 as a direct copy of the algorithim detailed in Datorro's paper, this project exists as an easier to access demo of the algorithim, and expands upon my orginal implementation with the following features:

-- Stereo rather than mono
+- Stereo input rather than mono
-- Static biquad bank for tone shaping on the output
+- Static biquad bank for tone shaping on the output.
 - A basic decimation (sample every second sample) and upsampling algorithim (zero-stuffing) to bring the sample rate more inline with the papers spec.
 - 50:50 Blend of early diffusion and late reflection stages on the output.